 General and administrative expenses.
-General and administrative expenses increased by \$2.8 million, or 28.9%, to \$12.5 million in the three months ended March 30, 2007 from \$9.7 million in the three months ended March 31, 2006.
-This was due primarily to increases of \$2.4 million and \$0.2 million in general and administrative expenses of the Engineering Services and Public Finance Services segments, respectively.
-Of the remaining \$0.2 million increase, \$0.1 million related to the establishment of our Homeland Security Services segment and an increase of \$0.1 million is attributed to unallocated corporate expenses.
-General and administrative expenses as a percentage of contract revenues increased to 64.8% in the three months ended March 30, 2007 from 54.4% in the prior year period.
+General and administrative expenses increased by \$3.1 million, or 15.3%, to \$23.4 million in the six months ended June 29, 2007 from \$20.3 million in the six months ended June 30, 2006.
+This was due primarily to increases of \$2.6 million and \$0.3 million in general and administrative expenses of the Engineering Services and Public Finance Services segments, respectively.
+Of the remaining \$0.2 million increase, \$0.1 million related to our Homeland Security Services segment and an increase of \$0.1 million is attributed to unallocated corporate expenses.
+General and administrative expenses as a percentage of contract revenues increased to 57.9% in the six months ended June 29, 2007 from 53.4% in the prior year period.

-The increases in general and administrative expenses in the Engineering Services and Public Finance Services segments were due primarily to (i) an increase of approximately \$1.4 million, or 64.9%, in other general and administrative expenses, which include increased legal and accounting fees and other costs resulting from being a new public company and the settlement of the West Hollywood litigation and (ii) an increase of approximately \$1.0 million, or 15.9%, in salaries and wages, payroll and employee benefits that are included in general and administrative expenses, primarily due to increased headcount and reduced utilization rates of technical staff and an increase in employee related costs, which include the payment of severance and other benefits related to our management changes in the first quarter.
-We completed our initial public offering in November 2006 and the increase in other general and administrative expenses reflects an increase of \$0.5 million related to increased audit costs and legal fees associated with being a public company, costs associated with Sarbanes-Oxley Act compliance and Board of Director fees.
-In addition, legal fees increased by approximately \$0.4 million as a result of the West
+The increases in general and administrative expenses were due primarily to (i) an increase of approximately \$2.2 million, or 46.7%, in other general and administrative expenses, which include increased costs resulting from being a new public company and legal fees related to the settlement of the West Hollywood litigation and (ii) an increase of approximately \$0.3 million, or 2.3%, in employee related costs primarily due to the payment of severance and other benefits related to our management changes discussed above under"-Recent Developments-Management Changes".
+We completed our initial public offering in November 2006 and the increase in other general and administrative expenses reflects an increase of \$1.2 million related to increased costs associated with being a public company, including audit and legal fees, costs associated with Sarbanes-Oxley Act compliance and Board of Director fees.
+In addition, legal fees increased by approximately \$0.4 million as a result of the West Hollywood litigation settlement discussed elsewhere in this report.
+Additionally, approximately \$0.5 million of the increase to other general and administrative expenses resulted from increased insurance premiums, computer expenses, marketing expenses and other costs associated with our increase in contract revenues.

-Hollywood litigation settlement discussed elsewhere in this report.
-The increases in other general and administrative expenses also include approximately \$0.1 million in fees associated with the recruitment of our new Chief Executive Officer.
-Additionally, increases of approximately \$0.4 million resulted from increased insurance premiums, computer expenses, marketing expenses and other costs associated with our increase in contract revenues and headcount.
+As discussed above under "-Components of Income and Expense-Direct Costs of Contract Revenues," we do not allocate that portion of salaries and wages not related to time spent directly generating revenues to direct costs of contract revenues.
+Included in this amount are the costs associated with management changes in the six months ended June 29, 2007 that resulted in an increase of approximately \$0.6 million in expenses for the payment of severance and other employee benefits.

-As stated above, general and administrative expenses also increased by \$1.0 million from the first fiscal quarter of 2006 compared to the first fiscal quarter of 2007 primarily due to increased headcount and reduced utilization rates of technical staff and an increase in employee related costs included in general and administrative expenses such as payroll taxes, employee benefits, bonuses and that portion of salaries and wages related to time not spent directly generating revenues.
-As discussed above under "-Components of Income and Expense-Direct Costs of Contract Revenue," we do not allocate that portion of salaries and wages not related to time spent directly generating revenues to direct costs of contract revenues.
-Also included in this amount are the costs associated with management changes in the first fiscal quarter of 2007 that resulted in an increase of approximately \$0.4 million in expenses for the payment of severance and other employee benefits.
-Additionally, facilities costs increased by \$0.2 million, or 23.8%, and depreciation and amortization increased by \$0.1 million, or 34.6%, as a result of additional needs for leasehold improvements, furniture, fixtures and equipment.
-These increases were due to the needs created by the increased headcount.
+Additionally, facilities costs increased by \$0.4 million, or 21.3%, as a result of new or expanded facilities during 2006, and depreciation and amortization increased by \$0.2 million, or 24.0%, as a result of additional needs for leasehold improvements, furniture, fixtures and equipment.

-Income (loss) from operations.
-As a result of the above factors, operating loss was \$1.1 million for the three months ended March 30, 2007 as compared to \$1.0 million of operating income for the three months ended March 31,2006.
-Operating income (loss) as a percentage of contract revenues decreased to (5.7)% in the three months ended March 30, 2007 from 5.7% in the prior year period.
+Income from operations.
+As a result of the above factors, operating income was \$0.6 million for the six months ended June 29, 2007 as compared to a \$2.9 million of operating income for the six months ended June 30, 2006.
+Operating income as a percentage of contract revenues decreased to 1.4% in the six months ended June 29, 2007 from 7.5% in the prior year period.